 - Operational Research Methods

 - Supply Chain Modelling

-- Statistics and OR for Government
+- Statistics and Operational Research for Government

 - Advanced Use of Statistical Packages